skbkontur/ZstdNet/README.md

   `new Decompressor(DecompressionOptions options)`

-  Constructors allow to specify decompression options.
+  Constructors allow specifying decompression options.
 Otherwise, default values for `DecompressionOptions` will be used.
   Options will be exposed in `Options` read-only field.

   Note that `Decompressor` class implements `IDisposable`.